AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/create-custom-role-for-announcement.md

 ## Edit the announcement through administrator UI

-Administrators can view announcements created by custom administrators through their interface.
-They have the ability to edit these announcements only by modifying or removing the assigned scope.
-If scope changes are not made, administrators cannot make further edits to the announcement.
+Administrators can edit and manage all announcements created by custom admins.
+If an administrator tries to edit an announcement created by a custom administrator with a specific scope, a warning message will appear on the announcement stating **[!UICONTROL Remove]** scope.
+The administrator can remove the scope to make the announcement available to everyone.
+In this case, the custom administrator will receive a warning that the announcement's scope has been changed.

 To edit the announcement through administrator UI: